 has entries indexed by order $m,m' \in \{-\ell,\dots,\ell\}$ and is defined by

-where $d^\ell_{m m'}$ are the \emph{Wigner $d$-functions}.
-The Wigner $d$-functions depend only on the polar angle $\beta$ and admit explicit expressions in terms of finite sums \cite{khersonskii_quantum_1988} and can be evaluated efficiently.
+where $d^\ell_{m m'}$ are the \emph{Wigner--$d$ functions}.
+The Wigner--\(D\) functions depend only on the polar angle $\beta$ and admit explicit expressions in terms of finite sums \cite{khersonskii_quantum_1988} and can be evaluated efficiently.

-The collection $\{D^\ell_{m m'}\}_{\ell,m,m'}$ forms an orthogonal basis of $L^2(\mathrm{SO}(3))$ with respect to the Haar measure $dg$, normalized so that
+The collection $\{D^\ell_{m m'}\}_{\ell,m,m'}$ forms an orthogonal basis of $L^2(\SO(3))$ with respect to the Haar measure $dg$, normalized so that

-The Wigner $D$-matrices admit closed-form expressions not only for their values but also for their derivatives with respect to the rotation parameters.
-In particular, derivatives with respect to the Euler angles $(\alpha,\beta,\gamma)$ can be written analytically in terms of the same Wigner $D$-matrices, see \cite{khersonskii_quantum_1988}.
+The Wigner--\(D\) matrices admit closed-form expressions not only for their values but also for their derivatives with respect to the rotation parameters.
+In particular, derivatives with respect to the Euler-angles $(\alpha,\beta,\gamma)$ can be written analytically in terms of the same Wigner--\(D\) matrices, see \cite{khersonskii_quantum_1988}.
 Differentiation with respect to $\alpha$ and $\gamma$ acts diagonally,

-while derivatives with respect to $\beta$ can be expressed as finite linear combinations of $d^\ell_{m m'}(\cos\beta)$ with shifted indices and known coefficients.
-As a result, gradients and higher-order derivatives of Wigner $D$-matrices are available analytically and can be evaluated efficiently.
+while derivatives with respect to \(\beta\) can be expressed using standard recurrence relations for the Wigner--\(D\) functions, equivalently as finite linear combinations of neighboring Wigner--\(D\) functions with known coefficients.